Euclidean domains with no multiplicative norms: Main construction

 \emph{Case 3}: $k+1<\rank(q)$ and $\rank(v)<\rank(q)$.
 Fix $\ell:=\rank(q)$.
 If there is a $t$-type variable of this rank in $q$, then we finish as in the last paragraph of Case 1.
 If there is a variable $u:=u_{\ell,a,b}$ of this rank in $q$, then we finish as in the last paragraph of Case 2, except when $r=(a-ub)^{\alpha}r'$, where $r'\in R_{\ell}$ does not have $u$ in its reduced form.
 (We must consider this possibility, since we do not have $(a-ub)\mid v$.)
 If $p\nmid b$, then considering the coefficient of $u^{\alpha}$ we must have $p\mid r'$.
 But then $p\mid r$, and so $p\mid vt_{k+1}$, which is impossible.
 If $p\mid b$, then considering the coefficient of $u$, we must have $p\mid r'$, leading to the same contradiction.

 Thus, we may reduce to the case that there are no $t$-type nor $u$-type variables of rank $\ell$ in $q$.
 Therefore, there is a variable $s:=s_{\ell,p'}$ that must appear in the reduced form for $q$, and hence for $r$.
 It must then also appear in at least one of the prime factors of $r$ in $R_{\ell}$.
 If such a factor is a temporary prime, we are done as before.
 If such a factor is a unit prime, this contradicts the fact that we are working in $R_{\ell}$ since the ranking variable would have rank bigger than $\ell$.
 So, we reduce to the case that any such prime factor must be $s$ or its conjugate.
-If there are two or more such factors, we are done.
-So we may assume (by way of contradiction) that there is just one such prime factor.
-By symmetry considerations, it suffices to consider the case when that single prime factor is $s$.
+If they both appear as factors, we are done.
+So we may assume (by way of contradiction) that one of them does not appear.
+By symmetry considerations, it suffices to consider the case when $s$ is a factor of $r$, but not its conjugate.

 Writing $q$ as a Laurent polynomial in the indeterminate $s$, then it is of the form